About dandruff

 You’ll see a lot of tiny white, scaly flakes on the hair, shoulders and back.
 The flakes are more noticeable on dark clothing.

-Probably not.
-But take your child to see your GP if your child:
+Take your child to see your GP if your child:

 - has dandruff that doesn’t improve after 2-3 weeks with the dandruff treatment described below